aimms/how-to/Articles/351/351-app-initialization-termination-with-libraries.rst

 Likewise, when the app is shut down the termination procedures are executed.
 See also `this section in the language reference <https://documentation.aimms.com/language-reference/data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination.html#sec-data-init>`_

-If you want some action to happen each time you open the app, say reading data from an external file - you can refer to the corresponding AIMMS procedure in one of the initialization procedures.
+If you want some action to happen each time you open the app, say reading data from a database - you can refer to the corresponding AIMMS procedure in one of the initialization procedures.
-But which one?
-What if your read procedure is in a different library?

-We use this article to give you a better understanding of the initialization and termination of an AIMMS app such that you can answer the following questions:
+A thoughtful model builder, before coding, may consider the questions:

 #.
-Which are the steps you can use to initialize an application?
+But which initialization procedure (design)?

 #.
-When can you rely on a library to be initialized?
+And what are the consequences of placing such a call in an initialization procedure (evaluate)?

 #.
+And does it make sense to place a data read procedure in the initialization (evaluate)?

-Does the order in which libraries are declared matter to the initialization and termination of an application?
+The purpose of this article to give you a better understanding of the initialization and termination of an AIMMS app.
+With this understanding, you can provide an informed answer to the above questions and to the questions below, in the context of the app being developed:

 #.
-Do initialization and termination depend on the way the application is deployed?
+Which are the initialization procedures available to an application (knowledge)?

 #.
+When can you rely on a library to be initialized (understanding)?

+#.
+Does the order in which libraries are declared matter to the initialization and termination of an application (understanding)?

+#.
+Do initialization and termination depend on the way the application is deployed (knowledge)?

-How to stop a running application?
+#.
+How to stop a running application (knowledge)?

-In this article, the above questions are not answered directly, but the answer follows by creating a small app and testing with it as presented below.
+In this article, the above questions are not answered directly.
+But the answer follows by creating a small app and testing with it as presented below.

 Example application to do the analysis
 ---------------------------------------